aarondupon/quote-cli/readme.md

     ```

 4. Usage
-    To use the Quote CLI, run the following command:
+    To use the Quote CLI

+    <b>DURING DEVELOPMENT</b>

     ```bash
+    # run from project folder
+    $ npm start
-    npm start
+    $ npm start -- --help
     ```
-    This will execute the CLI and provide you with options to retrieve quotes based on various criteria.
+    This will execute the script, you can alsow use npm watch for development and provide you with options to retrieve quotes based on various criteria.

-4. run as global command
+5. Build and run as global command
-    Install globally:Install the script globally using npm:
+    ```bash
+    # run after build and global installation
     $ npm run build
-    $ npm i -g .
+    $ npm i -g . # intall global
-    $ quote-cli --help
+    $ quote-cli --help # now you can use qoute-cli anyware in your terminal 🍻
+    ```

 ## Testing